13 Weeks Pregnant With Twins or Multiples

 Diet During Twin or Multiple Pregnancy

 Your diet around this time should consist of foods rich in proteins, fats, and carbohydrates, as these nutrients help in the growth of the baby.
 Also, opt for fresh and natural products as much as possible, and stick to homemade food.
 Go for organic vegetables if you want to prevent germs or harmful substances from entering your body.
-Green leafy vegetables, beetroot, dried nuts, tomato juice, mashed fruits, are all good to consume in the second trimester of your pregnancy.
+Green leafy vegetables, beetroot, dried nuts, tomato juice, and mashed fruits are all good to consume in the second trimester of your pregnancy.

 Diet During Twin or Multiple Pregnancy